Goodenia arenicola: Taxonomy and naming

 Goodenia arenicola was first formally described in 1990 Roger Charles Carolin in the journal Telopea from specimens collected on Stradbroke Island.
 The specific epithet (arenicola) means "sand-dweller".

 Distribution and habitat

 This goodenia is only known from the type location where it grew on stabilized sand dunes.

 Conservation status

-Goodenia arenicola is classified as "extinct" under the Queensland Government Nature Conservation Act 1992.
+In 2009, Goodenia arenicola was listed as "exinct in the wild" through the Nature Conservation (Wildlife) Amendment Regulation (No. 1) 2009..
+It is now classified as "critically endangered" under the Queensland Government Nature Conservation Act 1992 using the Nature Conservation (Plants) Regulation 2020.